A RETURN TO COMMUNITY

 As the twentieth century drew to a close, the golden days of the Cove faded with it.
-Room accommodations became dated, and the original restaurant was razed to make way for new real estate after a failed foray as a nightclub.
+Room accommodations became dated, and the original restaurant was razed to make way for new real estate after a failed stint as a nightclub.
 The future of Baron's Cove was uncertain.

 After purchasing the property and completing nearly two years of work on a top-to-bottom renovation, Cape Resorts was delighted to reopen Baron’s Cove to guests near and far in 2015.
 The new resort maintains the name and footprint of the original structure, while also expanding to include a brand new pool area, chic guest rooms, custom interiors, beautiful landscaping, and a restaurant and bar serving the freshest food and drinks.